alexanderhu77/git_garbage_scraper/README.md

 # Git Unreachable Objects Scraper

-This repository contains two scripts, `git_garbage_scraper.sh` (Bash) and `git_garbage_scraper.py` (Python), designed to detect and display details about unreachable or dangling Git objects (specifically commits) in a Git repository.
+This repository contains two scripts, `git_unreachable_objects_scraper.sh` (Bash) and `git_unreachable_objects_scraper.py` (Python), designed to detect and display details about unreachable or dangling Git objects (specifically commits) in a Git repository.
 These scripts help identify commits that are no longer referenced by any branch, tag, or reflog, and provide detailed information such as commit metadata, diffs from parent commits, and associated file contents.

 ## Files

-### 1. `git_garbage_scraper.sh`
+### 1. `git_unreachable_objects_scraper.sh`

 #### Features
 - Detects unreachable or dangling commits